Italian Easter Bread

 Ingredient notes

-- Instant Yeast – I happened to have instant yeast so that what I used but active dry yeast would be fine.
-My soft, cream filled Maritozzi are made with active dry yeast and the only thing I would say is to be sure that any yeast you use hasn’t expired.
+- Active Dry Yeast – I use either active dry yeast or instant yeast in this recipe.
+My soft, cream-filled Maritozzi are made with active dry yeast and the only thing I would say is to check that any yeast you use hasn’t expired.

 - Anise Seeds – Sometimes anise seeds are available at supermarkets.
-Otherwise you may need to find these at a speciality store.
-These give a slight liquorice flavor.
+Otherwise, you may need to find these at a specialty store.
+These give a slight licorice flavor.
 It’s quite subtle but you can add more if you like a stronger flavor.

-Plus salt which is very important for all yeasted doughs and must not be omitted.
-Salt helps control the rise and is very important in making bread taste good.
+- Salt – I use sea salt in my cooking.
+Salt is very important for all yeasted doughs and must not be omitted.
+It helps control the rise and is very important in making bread taste good.

 Substitutions

-- Plain, all purpose flour or 00 flour can be substituted for the strong bread flour.
+- Bread Flour – Plain, all-purpose flour, or 00 flour can be substituted for strong bread flour.
 Don’t use cake flour.
 It won’t make good bread.

-- Ground anise seeds can be used instead of grinding your own.
+- Anise Seeds – Ground anise seeds can be used instead of grinding your own.
+Alternatively, substitute with 1 or 2 teaspoons of anise extract.

 Variations